-I think this is why offerings are sometimes required for purification.
+Personally, I think this is why offerings are sometimes required for purification.
 Israel is to remember that God is pure and clean and untainted, but things are unclean and impure through human sin and rebellion (particularly at the fall).
 Many of things pronounced unclean can also be seen to be associated with the curses at the fall, like childbirth and death (through touching carcasses and disease).
 It is interesting that the times when the person is more closely tied to these curses, i.e. having a disease or giving birth to a child themselves, an offering is required.
 If the uncleanliness is associated with another creature/object, washing is merely required.
-However you may disagree with me, the fall is not explicitly stated, so I could be entirely wrong.
+However you may disagree with me, the fall is not explicitly stated so I could be entirely wrong.

 Can Israel really stay clean?

 It all sounds great, there doesn’t seem to be any problems: do this to stay clean; if something out of your control makes you unclean, then stay away until you have been made clean again.
-However after 5 chapters you think, is there any time that Israel is actually clean?
+However after 5 chapters, you think, is there any time that Israel is actually clean?
 For instance, if any eats permitted meat they are unclean:

 “And if any animal which you may eat dies, whoever touches its carcass shall be unclean until the evening, 40 and whoever eats of its carcass shall wash his clothes and be unclean until the evening.
 And whoever carries the carcass shall wash his clothes and be unclean until the evening.
 (Lev.
 11:39-40)

 They are also unclean if they are diseased, or on their period, or having sex, or touching things that someone unclean has touched.
 The list goes on, it seems mighty hard to be clean.
-I can only imagine that when they were clean, it would have required constant obsession about everything to stay clean, which sounds really difficult and restrictive to daily life.
+I can only imagine that when they were clean, it would have required a constant obsession with everything to stay clean, which sounds really difficult and restrictive to daily life.
 However, I think we can assume that quite a lot of their time they must have been unclean, and so unholy and required to stay away from God.
-This is seems to be a problem, for all of the instructions still don’t seem sufficient to allow permanent close relationship with God.
+This seems to be a problem, for all of the instructions still don’t seem sufficient to allow a permanent close relationship with God.

 What about us?
 Are Christians clean?

-The great news is, we have been washed, so that we are permanently clean:
+The great news is, we have been washed so that we are permanently clean:

 Therefore, brothers, since we have confidence to enter the holy places by the blood of Jesus, 20 by the new and living way that he opened for us through the curtain, that is, through his flesh, 21 and since we have a great priest over the house of God, 22 let us draw near with a true heart in full assurance of faith, with our hearts sprinkled clean from an evil conscience and our bodies washed with pure water.
 (Heb.
 10: 19-22)